tomog105/electron-cpp-addon/README.md

-# electron-cpp-addon
+# electron-cpp-addon-with-mruby

-This is a minimal repro to demonstrate an issue with building native addons for Electron that use standard C++ headers and libraries.
+This is a minimal repro to demonstrate an issue with building native addons for Electron that use [mruby](https://github.com/mruby/mruby).

 It's based on the simplest ["hello_world" addon](https://github.com/nodejs/node-addon-examples/tree/master/1_hello_world/nan) from [node-addon-examples](https://github.com/nodejs/node-addon-examples) with a one-line change to include the C++11 standard include file `<regex>`.